usmaanalii/javascript/JavaScript30/analysis.md

 **Note**

-- `{number: 99}` - This will modify the existing age variable in person
+- `{age: 99}` - This will modify the existing age variable in person

 [Back to top](#contents)
 *************